-Leading the line of architects from Mexico, Luis Barragan is a Pritzker prize-winning architect with a unique outlook towards the design of buildings and the spaces in between them.
+Leading the line of architects from Mexico, Luis Barragan is a Pritzker prize-winning architect with a unique outlook on the design of buildings and the spaces in between them.
 Keeping in track with modern contemporary principles, Barragan imagined spaces and designs full of emotions letting out roars and voices rather than the functional aspects considered back then.
 This approach was often mistaken by the publishers and fellow architects as a minimalist follower, while the usage of striking colors and immersion of light and landscape in his works contradicted the critic.
 His philosophies and projects are often backed up with complete research of culture, traditions, and local materials in their rough and raw form.
 Most of his works are within Mexico, here are a few of his well-acclaimed works that express the concepts regarding the critical regionalism of this sovereign mastermind in architecture.

 1. Casa Barragan by Luis Barragan

 In the working-class neighborhood of Tacubaya, this building holding the architects’ residency and design studios played a vital role in the conservation of the surrounding culture.
 It also pivoted the direction of development in the area.
-Its extreme use of raw materials to the inhibition of the colors of Mexican architecture like yellow and pink make this a global yet local prodigy.
-Now declared as a UNESCO heritage site, the décor and detailing of the interiors along with the play of light and shadow creates a magical aura.
+Its extreme use of raw materials to the inhibition the colors of Mexican architecture like yellow and pink make this a global yet local prodigy.
+Now declared as a UNESCO heritage site, the décor and detailing of the interiors along with the play of light and shadow create a magical aura.

 Marking the sparkling future of a new district, Ciudad Satelite, this sculptural marvel was designed in collaboration with painter Jesus Rayes Ferreira and sculptor Mathias Goeritz.
 With five isosceles pyramids in a central avenue painted in the three prime colors of red, blue, and yellow are accompanied by two neutral white icons.
 The cranky texture on the concrete created by the wooden frames during construction makes it a blend of art and architecture.